 Geneva is proud to announce the launch of its newest program, the Fort Bragg Research Institute (FBRI).
 The FBRI was established to link the infrastructure of science and technology regionally available to Womack Army Medical Center (WAMC) and the increasing needs of operational readiness at Fort Bragg, NC.

 Exxell BIO, Inc. joins consortium in collaboration with Geneva, Thomas Jefferson University, USAMRIID, IDT Biologika, and IDRI for preparation and vaccine formulation testing for protection against the Ebola, Sudan, Marburg, and Lassa fever viruses.
 These deadly viruses, categorized as hemorrhagic fever viruses, display varying symptoms that typically appear 2-21 days after exposure, and can include

 Phelix Therapeutics is launching a collaboration with The Geneva Foundation and The United States Army Medical Research Institute of Infectious Diseases (USAMRIID) for continued research of a treatment for SARS (Severe Acute Respiratory Syndrome) and MERS (Middle East Respiratory Syndrome) via Phelix’s “novel viral fusion inhibitors for treating SARS/MERS coronaviruses”.
 SARS and MERS are coronaviruses

-The Jonas Center for Nursing and Veterans Healthcare announced a partnership to support The Geneva Foundation’s first scholarship for nursing research to advance military medicine.
-The scholarship will fund a Johns Hopkins School of Nursing doctoral candidate whose goal is to transform the diagnosis process for Post-Traumatic Stress Disorder (PTSD) – an area of scientific study
+The Jonas Center for Nursing and Veterans Healthcare announced a partnership to support Geneva’s first scholarship for nursing research to advance military medicine.
+The scholarship will fund a Johns Hopkins School of Nursing doctoral candidate whose goal is to transform the diagnosis process for Post-Traumatic Stress Disorder (PTSD) – an area of scientific study with potential for